Russian Nuclear Icebreakers

 Icebreaker Sibir

 The Sibir, a pivotal addition to Russia's nuclear-powered icebreaker fleet, exemplifies the country's cutting-edge technology and engineering prowess.
 Launched in 2017, the Sibir is part of the Project 22220 series, also known as the LK-60Ya class.
 It is designed to break through ice up to three meters thick, ensuring uninterrupted access to the NSR.
-This icebreaker is expected to boost Russia's operational capabilities in the Arctic significantly, supporting economic activities and securing strategic interests.
+This icebreaker is expected to significantly boost Russia's Arctic operational capabilities, supporting economic activities and securing strategic interests.

 Sources: